a9800/ai-foundry-copilot-chat/README.md

 ### Verify Deployment

 After successful upload:
-- The agent will appear in **Microsoft Teams** under Apps
+- The **Inventory & Delivery Management Agent** will appear in **Microsoft Teams** under Apps
-- It will be available in **Microsoft 365 Copilot** as a custom agent
+- It will be available in **Microsoft 365 Copilot** as a custom business agent
-- Users can install and interact with the agent through chat
+- Users can install and interact with the agent for retail operations through chat
+- Test with commands like `"Check inventory for store 12"` to verify functionality

 ### Important Notes